sapphonie/SOAP-TF2DM/README.md

 ## Downloading

-- Clone the repository from [here](https://github.com/sapphonie/SOAP-TF2DM/archive/master.zip).
+- Get the latest version [here](https://github.com/sapphonie/SOAP-TF2DM/releases/latest).
 Extract the `cfg/` and `addons/` folders from the zip to your root `/tf/` folder.

 ## Spawn points/deathmatch not starting